CameraStuff "In the Limelight" Interview #1: Fulufhelo Mashige

 Funny enough I log into CameraStuff and see what we can buy next for the next couple of shoots.
 Then end up buying food.

-Be honest, how many unedited photos are sitting on your hard drive right now?
+Be honest: how many unedited photos are sitting on your hard drive right now?

 What a way to expose us.
 I have a 1TB almost full.

-How do you handle burnout?
+How do you handle burnout when it hits?

 I take a weekend away trip or spend the weekend with my family to just unwind a bit.